10 Foods to Avoid with Diabetes | Wockhardt Hospitals

 Share on twitter

-Making the right food choices is crucial for people with diabetes, as diabetes can interfere with the person’s ability to process blood sugar (glucose).
+Making the right food choices is crucial for people with diabetes.
+Diabetes surgery is often considered because diabetes can interfere with a person’s ability to process blood sugar (glucose).
 Eating unhealthy food while being diabetic can have a number of effects on the body, including high blood sugar levels and weight gain.
 Different foods provide various amounts of macronutrients that give us energy.
 Having a healthy mix of these foods can help manage symptoms of diabetes as well as blood sugar levels.

-Here are a few foods to avoid when living with diabetes.
+Here are a Few Foods to Avoid with Diabetes

 1. Refined Carbohydrates